6 brilliant bookish New Year's Resolutions to try in 2024

-Whether you're a teacher, librarian, parent, carer or all of the above, and no matter what age the children in your life are, they will love to have you read aloud to them every day.
+Whether you're a teacher, librarian, parent, carer, or all of the above, and no matter what age the children in your life are, they will love to have you read aloud to them regularly.
 It's a special time for bonding, for discussing feelings and problems, and for simply having fun together.

 But if poetry feels a bit too daunting, then songs and rhymes are just as fun, especially if the kids join in!